Author: Julia Jurkowska

 “Cognitive” task#

-After examing the early sensory responses, we now turn to the later cognitive stahe of processing in the oddball paradigm.
+After examining the early sensory responses, we now turn to the later cognitive stage of processing in the oddball paradigm.
 In EEG, target stimuli typically evoke a P300 component — a positive deflection peaking around 300–600 ms after stimulus onset.
 This response is thought to reflect higher-level cognitive processes, such as attention allocation and stimulus evaluation, in contrast to the earlier sensory responses.

 For this dataset, we will therefore define the cognitive time window as 350–600 ms. The pipeline remains the same as before: